If you are undertaking regular and substantial care you are entitled to a carer’s assessment.

 - how much care you provide, when you provide it and for how often

-- what type of care you provide
+- the type of care you provide

 - what would happen if you were no longer able to provide care